-- Monumental inscriptions for Woolley have not yet been recorded by the Huntingdonshire FHS.
+- Monumental inscriptions for Woolley have not yet been recorded by the Cambridgeshire and Huntingdonshire FHS.

 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.

-- The full 1841 Census of Woolley Parish is available as fiche set C104 from the Huntingdonshire FHS.
+- The full 1841 Census of Woolley Parish is available as fiche set C104 from the Cambridgeshire and Huntingdonshire FHS.

-- The full 1851 Census of Woolley Parish is available as fiche set C54 from the Huntingdonshire FHS.
+- The full 1851 Census of Woolley Parish is available as fiche set C54 from the Cambridgeshire and Huntingdonshire FHS.

 - The church of St. Mary consisted of the chancel, nave, north transept, south transept, north aisle, south aisle and west tower.
 The walls were of rubble with stone dressings and the roofs were covered tiles and lead.